gomorpheus/morpheus-docs/release_notes/current.rst

 Fixes
 =====

+- Active Directory: Fixed an issue where users whose UPN is an alternative UPN containing a number would fail authentication $
 - Amazon/AWS: Fixed issue with detected Plan changes updating VM records but not Instance records
 - Apps: App wizard validation fixes *
 - ARM: Added support for ``"tags": "[variables('resourceTags')]``